Advanced Clinical Practice MSc – 2023 entry

-- Study a hands-on, clinical curriculum to take on more responsibility as a practitioner, enhance the capabilities of multidisciplinary healthcare teams and work towards the constant improvement of patient care
+On our Advanced Clinical Practice MSc, you’ll learn how to take on more responsibility as a practitioner, enhance the capabilities of healthcare teams and work towards the constant improvement of patient care.

-- Get the academic requirements needed to meet the standards set by the multi-professional framework for advanced clinical practice in England (HEE, NHSi, NHS England, 2017) and the Centre for Advancing Practice (HEE) to become eligible to join the National Directory of Advanced Clinical Practitioners
+- Get the academic requirements needed to meet the standards to become eligible to join the National Directory of Advanced Clinical Practitioners.

-- Opt in to get a V300 independent and supplementary prescriber qualification and register this with the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC) to prescribe any medicine within national and local guidelines or study advanced medicines management to enhance your knowledge of pharmacology and optimising medication for service users.
+- Complete modules which will enable you to register with the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC) to prescribe any medicine within national and local guidelines.

 What you will study

-You can study our V300 independent and supplementary prescribing module to improve patients’ access to appropriate medication.
-You’ll gain the skills and knowledge to prescribe safely and appropriately within your area of practice, and in line with current non-medical independent and supplementary prescribing legislation.
+Depending upon your clinical profession*, you may be able to study our V300 independent and supplementary prescribing module to improve patients’ access to appropriate medication.
+On this module, you’ll gain the skills and knowledge to prescribe safely and appropriately within your area of practice, and in line with current non-medical independent and supplementary prescribing legislation.

 You’ll consider and critically evaluate links between theory and practice, exploring strategies relevant to the facilitation and assessment of learning within the workplace.